-In small towns, either in Europe or Asia, merchants may not be set up to accept credit cards, therefore always have some cash with you.
+In small towns in Europe or Asia, merchants may not be set up to accept credit cards; therefore, always have some cash with you.

-9. Bring enough cash with you and where to exchange.
+9. Bring enough cash with you and where to exchange it.

-Should I buy my attraction tickets prior to leaving?
+Should I buy my attraction tickets before leaving?

 10. Buy all attractions tickets in advance

-Because of covid, museums, plays and attractions may have some time restrictions, visit the websites and check times, and what you need to have and do prior to your excursion.
+As a result of covid, museums, plays, and attractions may have some time restrictions, visit the websites and check the times and what you need to do before your excursion.

-11. If traveling with children have them do a search for all the attractions, festivals to see at your destinations
+11. If traveling with children, have them search for all the attractions and festivals to see at your destinations

 12. Hotels concierges.

-13. Stay at a reputable hotel on your first trip to anywhere in the world.
+13. Stay at a reputable hotel on your first trip anywhere in the world.

 Packing: some of my personal favorite